Gene Keys Society Projects

 We have a community goal that nobody should be prevented from accessing Gene Keys teachings and the Society’s offerings through financial obstacles alone.
-That is why we created a sliding scale of modest subscription fees and also launched a bursary program when we first opened for membership in 2017.
+When the Society opened for membership in 2017 with a sliding scale of modest subscription fees, we first launched a bursary program.

-We are delighted that the Society opened up to free membership from September 1st 2018, dissolving any need for such bursaries.
-This means our focus changes and we are supporting access to the Gene Keys teachings.
+From September 2018, however, the Society opened up to free membership, dissolving any need for such bursaries which delights us.
+This means we are now focusing on supporting access to the Gene Keys teachings.

-Our new course fund is set up.
-We are inviting people to apply who wish to embark upon the Golden Path journey yet who are currently prevented due to financial challenges.
+We are inviting anyone to apply who wish to embark upon the Golden Path journey yet is currently prevented due to financial challenges.

-You can also learn more about our evolving scholarship journey and our dedicated team who administer the Scholarship Fund on behalf of the Society or donate directly to the Scholarship Fund.
+You are also warmly welcome to donate directly or learn more about the scholarship journey and our dedicated team who administer the Scholarship Fund.

 Ambassador Scholarships and Country Index-linked Fees